-Article 28 Research results and intellectual property
+Article 29 Research results and intellectual property

-- 1 The rights to the research results obtained in the course of research work funded by Bridge are owned by the grantees or their employers. - 2 Grantees are obliged to define such rights together with their employers in the form of an agreement before the start of the project.
-A written confirmation of the existence of such an agreement must be submitted to the Bridge office before the first instalment of the grant can be paid. - 3 In Bridge Discovery projects that involve grantees from more than one institution who contributed to the research results, the institutions involved shall agree among themselves on ownership, rights and commercialisation strategies. - 4 The SNSF and the CTI waive any reimbursement of grants or shares in the profits.
+- 1 The rights to the research results obtained in the course of research work funded by BRIDGE are owned by the grantees or their employers. - 2 Grantees are obliged to define such rights together with their employers in the form of an agreement before the start of the project.
+A written confirmation of the existence of such an agreement must be submitted to the BRIDGE office before the first instalment of the grant can be paid. - 3 In BRIDGE Discovery projects that involve grantees from more than one institution who contributed to the research results, the institutions involved shall agree among themselves on ownership, rights and commercialisation strategies. - 4 The SNSF and Innosuisse waive any reimbursement of grants or shares in the profits.

-Article 29 Open access
+Article 30 Open access

-1 Grantees have a duty to publish research results in digital form on free Internet publication sites (open access publication).
-Grantees may be released from these obligations should publication not be advisable for confidentiality reasons, particularly in relation to the acquisition of patents or due to a contractual commitment to observe confidentiality.

-2 Should any implementation partner wish to participate in the project, their commitment to the general rules of open access to research results of the SNSF11 will be required.
+- 1 Grantees have a duty to publish research results in digital form (open access publication).
+Grantees may be released from these obligations should publication not be advisable for confidentiality reasons, particularly in relation to the acquisition of patents or due to a contractual commitment to observe confidentiality. - 2 Should any implementation partner wish to participate in the project, their commitment to the general rules of open access to research results of the SNSF12 will be required.